 Montoya is a two-time Indianapolis 500 winner (2000, ’15) who also has victories in Formula One and the NASCAR Cup Series.
 With victories at Indy and the Monaco Grand Prix, Montoya is a 24 Hours of Le Mans victory from completing auto racing’s “Triple Crown” that only Graham Hill has achieved (Fernando Alonso has chased an Indy 500 victory to complete it).

 DragonSpeed has class victories in the WEC, European Le Mans Series and IMSA WeatherTech SportsCar Championship.
 The team also has run in the NTT IndyCar Series and the Indianapolis 500 over the past two years, but the team said in a release that it was “shelving” its IndyCar program to focus fully on LMP2 next year.

 In addition to the 24 Hours of Le Mans and the other five races in the WEC schedule, DragonSpeed also will return Jan.
-30-31 to the Rolex 24 at Daytona to run for an LMP2 class victory in the race where Montoya has three overall victories with Chip Ganassi Racing.
+30-31 to the Rolex 24 at Daytona to run for an LMP2 class victory in the race.

 The WEC season will begin March 19 at Sebring International Raceway, where Montoya finished second overall with Cameron and Simon Pagenaud in his final Penske race last weekend.

 Montoya becomes the third of four Acura Team Penske drivers to confirm their future plans with the team disbanding after the 2020 season.
 Helio Castroneves (who will run six IndyCar races) and Dane Cameron (who will remain in an Acura DPi in IMSA) are joining Meyer Shank Racing.
 It’s yet to be made official, but Ricky Taylor is expected to return to Wayne Taylor Racing, which is taking one of Penske’s Acura slots in 2021.